dandi/dandi-archive/doc/design/embargo-mvp.md

   The DandisetViewSet queryset will filter out dandisets with `embargo_status != PUBLIC` that are also not owned by the current user.
   This will prevent them from showing up in the listing or fetching endpoints.

+  The `DandisetSerializer` will also be updated to include the `embargo_status` field so that the web client can render the embargoed dandiset appropriately.

 * publish version endpoint